Connect with others who understand.

 • View full summary

-If you’ve never tried fasting, you may be curious about how it might interact with your diabetes.
 Fasting might have some benefits for people living with diabetes, but it isn’t recommended for everyone.
-In this article, we discuss fasting and how to stabilize your blood sugar without eating during a fasting period.
+In this article, you’ll discover how to stabilize your blood sugar levels without eating during a fasting period.

 What Is Fasting?